eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/prerequisites.rst

 Install the following software on your machine:

- - A C compiler (For example, GCC or clang on Linux, Visual Studio on Windows (MSVC), CLang on macOS).
+ - A C compiler (For example, GCC or Clang on Linux, Visual Studio on Windows (MSVC), Clang on macOS).

  - |url::git_link| version control system.
  - |url::cmake_link|, version 3.10 or later, see :ref:`cmake_config`.